 The career opportunities within the early years environment are plentiful, and diverse.
 Some people choose to begin their working journey as an unqualified early years worker, to get an idea of whether childcare is right for them.
 From there, they might choose to qualify as an early years practitioner, before moving into a more specialist role such as Special Educational Needs Co-ordinator (SENCO), if you find that you work well with children who have additional learning needs.
 Alternatively, you might choose to become a senior practitioner, or even study for a teaching qualification.
 Of course, all of these roles come with increased pay, as well as increased responsibility.
 Occasionally, your workplace might even pay for you to train to reach the next level.
 Take a look at this useful career progression map.

 Sure, working with children can be difficult, but any job that doesn’t provide personal challenges is dull.
 All early years workers need to be able to respond quickly to situations, and be prepared for emergencies.
 You’ll need to stay calm and patient, even when things get frustrating, and you’ll need to have great problem-solving skills; what works for one child, might not work for the next.
-Lastly, you’ll need to be able to work with children who have additional needs, such as ADHD, which can sometimes be difficult; you’ll need to understand the world from their perspective, and find ways to help them learn that work for both of you.
+Lastly, you’ll need to be able to work with children who have additional needs, such as autism and ADHD, which can sometimes be difficult; you’ll need to understand the world from their perspective, and find ways to help them learn that work for both of you.